milind-windsurf/pensando-elk/docs/components.rst

     - Container Name: pensando-elasticsearch
     - Port(s) Used: 9200
     - Description:
-      This is the storage of all the syslog messages comming from the Pensando platform.
+      This is the storage of all the syslog messages coming from the Pensando platform.
 Since this is run in a container, the ./data/pensando_es dir will persist through container restarts so that no data is lost.